supratim94336/SparkifyDataPipelineWithAirflow/README.md

 #### Setting up connections and variables in Airflow UI
 TODO: There is no code to modify in this exercise.
 We're going to create a connection and a variable.

+S3
 1. Open your browser to localhost:8080 and open Admin->Variables
 2. Click "Create"
 3. Set "Key" equal to "s3_bucket" and set "Val" equal to "udacity-dend"
 4. Set "Key" equal to "s3_prefix" and set "Val" equal to "data-pipelines"
 5. Click save

+AWS
-6. Open Admin->Connections
+1. Open Admin->Connections
-7. Click "Create"
+2. Click "Create"
-8. Set "Conn Id" to "aws_credentials", "Conn Type" to "Amazon Web Services"
+3. Set "Conn Id" to "aws_credentials", "Conn Type" to "Amazon Web Services"
-9. Set "Login" to your aws_access_key_id and "Password" to your aws_secret_key
+4. Set "Login" to your aws_access_key_id and "Password" to your aws_secret_key
+5. Click save

+Redshift
+1. Open Admin->Connections
+2. Click "Create"
+3. Set "Conn Id" to "redshift", "Conn Type" to "postgres"
+4. Set "Login" to your master_username for your cluster and "Password" to your master_password for your cluster
-10. Click save
+5. Click save
-11. Run the DAG